 6. Include social media integrations

 Social media and the restaurant site should work together as part of an overall digital marketing strategy.
 Integrate the restaurant’s Instagram feed, for example, to show clients how to create a positive feedback loop between their website and social media accounts.
 This helps people move between platforms and increase exposure to the restaurant’s offerings.

 Customers might see a daily special on Instagram and head to the restaurant’s website to make a reservation.
 They could also open the client’s Instagram to see what the menu options look like after reading about them on the webpage.

 7. Get serious about (local) SEO

-Ember is another clean template created by the web design studio Medium Rare.
-It's great for restaurants looking to communicate their brand story.
-The template offers a wide array of elements, interactions, and pages that can be easily customized to your liking.
-The template also features the use of Webflow CMS!
+Ember is a clean template created by the web design studio Medium Rare.
+It's great for restaurants looking to communicate their brand story because it offers a wide array of elements, interactions, and pages you can customize to show the restaurant off.
+It also includes a blog that uses the Webflow CMS.

 3. Gourmet Burger